PabloVitasso/esphome-chinbasto/README.md

 ## **Hardware modification - On/Off Switch control**
-To add **on/off control** to your heater, you need to solder connections to the heater's control board.
+To add **on/off control** to your heater, you need to solder transistor to the board.
+This is temporary workking solution until someone manages to control via UART, see [Roadmap - nice to have in future](#roadmap---nice-to-have-in-future).

-1. **Identify the Power Button Pins**:
-   - Locate the pins for the **Power** button on the heater's control board.

-2. **Solder in the transistor + 1k resistor**:
-   - **Power Button**: Connect a GPIO pin (e.g., GPIO13) to the Power button pin via a 1k resistor and transistor.
-   - Connect the ESP32's GPIO pin to the heater's control board using **1k resistor** to protect the circuitry.
+Parts required, besides ESP32:
+- 1 transistor, type 2N2222
+- 1 resistor, 1K Ohm

 ### **Transistor Pin Identification**
 When soldering to the control board, you may need to identify the **emitter, base, and collector** of a transistor.
 A helpful video tutorial can be found here: